-I?m sorry uni students, but you?re wasting your time.
-The same goes for all of us who took a few years at the end of high school to get a tertiary qualification ? at least since the federal government introduced the HECS and HELP schemes that required those attending university to contribute towards the cost of their education.
+I’m sorry uni students, but you’re wasting your time.
+The same goes for all of us who took a few years at the end of high school to get a tertiary qualification – at least since the federal government introduced the HECS and HELP schemes that required those attending university to contribute towards the cost of their education.
+We’ve all wasted our time – and most importantly our money – apparently.
+At least, that’s the only logical conclusion one can draw from the market’s reaction to Woolworths’ (ASX: WOW) market update last Thursday.
+Positive signs The retailer tightened its profit…

 To keep reading, enter your email address or login below.